 - Reservist uniforms if you can only wear them while performing duties as a reservist (i.e. not while doing your civilian job)

-Publication 529-Miscellaneous Deductions contains more detailed information about deductions subject to the 2% floor, such as tax preparation fees.
-However, Publication 3 outlines military-specific examples, such as:
+While IRS Publication 529 Miscellaneous Deductions contains information about deductions subject to the 2% AGI, such as tax preparation fees, IRS outlines military-specific examples, such as:

-- Professional dues.
-These are dues for professional organizations directly related to your line of work.
-This doesn’t include officer club or NCO club dues.
+- Professional dues for professional organizations directly related to your line of work, not including the officers’ club or non-commissioned officers (NCO) club dues

 - Unreimbursed education expenses

-- Transportation expenses, including non-reimbursed travel for Guard or Reserve Drill duty.
+- Transportation expenses, including non-reimbursed travel for National Guard or Reserve Drill duty

-You can use the guide as a quick snapshot for most of the tax credits that are available.
+You can use the guide as a snapshot for most of the tax credits available:

-- CONUS: Everyone can receive an automatic 6-month extension by filing Form 4868.
+- CONUS: Anyone can receive a six-month extension by filing Form 4868

-Keep in mind that if you owe money on your return, in most situations (not including the combat zone-related extensions) the IRS will continue to charge interest from the regular due date (April 15 or the next working day) until the date you actually pay the tax.
+Keep in mind that if you owe money on your taxes, in most situations (not including CTZE-related extensions), the IRS charges interest from the initial due date (April 18, 2022) until the date you pay taxes.

-While most people dread the thought of doing their taxes, it’s important to note the military-specific tax rules that are in place.
-If you’re familiar with these rules, or at least being familiar with the Armed Forces Tax Guide, you can ensure that more of your money works for you.
+While many dread doing taxes, it’s important to note the military-specific tax rules in place.
+If you’re familiar with them, or at least with the Armed Forces Tax Guide, you can help ensure that more of your money works for you.